chaintope/tapyrus-signer/doc/configuration.md

 * `rpc-endpoint-user`
 This is optional.
 This is the Tapyrus Core RPC user name for authentication.
-This is required if you set a username to your TapyrusCore RPC Server.
+This is required if you set a username to your Tapyrus Core RPC Server.
 There is no default value.
 * `rpc-endpoint-pass`
 This is optional.
 This is the Tapyrus Core RPC password for authentication.
-This is required if you set a password to your TapyrusCore RPC Server.
+This is required if you set a password to your Tapyrus Core RPC Server.
 There is no default value.

 ### [redis] seciton